cshum/levi/README.md

 * `values` boolean, default true.
 Set to false to omit attaching document value for faster query performance.
 * `offset` number, offset results.
 Default 0.
 * `limit` number, limit number of results.
 Default infinity.

+A "more like this" query can be done by searching the document itself.

 ```js
 lv.searchStream('lorem ipsum').toArray(function (results) { ... }) // highland method